MyPureCloud/purecloud-for-salesforce-examples/src/SDK/sdk-cti-extension-examples/readme.md

 This example shows how to do the following actions:

+Note: This example assumes [Record Types](https://help.salesforce.com/articleView?id=customize_recordtype.htm&type=5) have been created in your Salesforce organization.

 * Get an interaction from event data
 * Get a list of Record Types
 * Create a task from event data